hmcts/em-media-viewer/README.md

 ## Viewer Exceptions
 The Media Viewer will return load status and provide exceptions if thrown for the host application to consume.
+It is up to the consuming application whether or not to notify the user of those exceptions, as the Media-Viewer will not
 ```
     <mv-media-viewer [url]="'assets/example.pdf'"
                      [downloadFileName]="'example.pdf'"